elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

 ### Why are PIDs useful for training materials?

-!!!
-Example

-        "I attended an ELIXIR course on data management practices last year which was really good, you should have look at it"

-        -- insert screenshot of a TeSS/Google search --

 There are many different type of unique identifiers that are used for different kinds of resources or objects.
 For Training materials the 3 following are of main importance:

 * **ORCID**